ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 #### Idle Timeout

-Idle Timeout is the amount of time in seconds that your idle workers will remain running and waiting to accept new requests.
+Idle Timeout is the amount of time in seconds (default: 5 seconds) that your idle workers will remain running and waiting to accept new requests.
 You are charged for the timeout, so the default should be fine for most cases.

+#### Execution Timeout

+Execution Timeout is the maximum duration for a single job (default: 600 seconds / 10 minutes).
+When exceeded, the job fails and the worker stops.
+You can configure this in the Advanced settings or override it per-request.
+The range is 5 seconds to 7 days.

+#### Job TTL (Time-to-Live)

+Job TTL is the total lifespan of a job in the system (default:
+24 hours).
+When TTL expires, job data is permanently deleted regardless of state.
+The timer starts at submission, not execution, so ensure your TTL covers both expected queue time and execution time.
+Range is 10 seconds to 7 days.

+#### Idle Endpoint Scale-Down

+Runpod automatically scales down endpoints that go a long time without receiving requests:
+* After 3 days with no requests, max workers is reduced to 2 and you receive an email notification.
+* After 7 days with no requests, max workers is set to 0.

+This is a system-driven scale-down based on request activity.
+Any incoming request resets the timer.
+To restore the endpoint, increase max workers in the console.

 #### FlashBoot

 FlashBoot is now enabled by default and delivers sub-second cold starts at no additional cost.

+#### Model Caching

+Runpod offers cached models that are pre-loaded on specific machines.
+Selecting a cached model when configuring your endpoint significantly reduces model loading time during worker initialization.
+This is especially useful for large models that would otherwise take several minutes to download and load into GPU memory.

 #### Data Centers (Advanced Setting)